Social Justice is the way we live out our lives as Disciples of Jesus. We are God’s hands in the world and must react accordingly.

 Our Social Justice Group, with the support of our Parent Social Justice Group, actively engage the school and parish community in a number of initiatives.
 Our students have many opportunities to actively express their deep commitment to Gospel values such as trust, acceptance, respect, compassion, responsibility and service to others.

-- Since 2005 Holy Family has sponsored one teacher and two students at the School of St Jude in Tanzania.
-St. Jude’s was started in 2002 by Australian Gemma Sisia (nee Rice) to service the orphaned and vulnerable children in the lowest socio-economic class in Tanzania.
-The primary school is supported solely by sponsorship donations.
+Since 2005 Holy Family has sponsored one teacher and two students at the School of St Jude, which was started in 2002 by Australian Gemma Sisia to service the orphaned and vulnerable children in the lowest socio-economic class in Tanzania.

 At Holy Family we believe that Social Justice is about respecting human dignity and promoting the common good.
 As Catholics we are called to respond to those in need and work for justice and peace.